The Effect of Assortment Creep On Retail Stores

 Assortment creep is the slow, steady, and almost imperceptible addition of items or product categories that beef up your inventory SKUs but doesn’t necessarily lead to a lift in sales.
 All retailers are susceptible to this; however, smaller retailers and independent store owners are the most likely to fall victim.

 While no one intends for assortment creep to happen, it often is the result of good intentions.
-The most common cause is when a retailer tries expanding into new product categories or expand an existing category with more products.
+The most common cause is when a retailer tries expanding into new product categories or an existing category with more products.
 These decisions are often made without the proper analysis of current productivity or fully understanding their customer demographic.

 Unchecked decisions on expanding products can lead to unnecessary costs, loss of merchandising space that could be better occupied, and improper management of inventory levels.
 All of these combined can result in reduced profit margins and messy stores.